valch85/openvpn/Readme.md

 # openvpn
-This script can be run from console with keys
+This script can be run from console with keys:

 -s servername